none-None1/BFFuck/README.md

 2. It has some bugs.

-The repository contains some examples, including a cat program and an A+B program.
+The repository contains some examples, including a Hello World program, a cat program and an A+B program.